Peter Pumpkin Patch at Spring Hill Dairy in Petaluma

-One of our favorite local pumpkin patches is the annual Peter Pumpkin Patch at Spring Hill Farm, located just outside of Petaluma.
+One of our favorite local pumpkin patches is Peter Pumpkin Patch at Spring Hill Dairy Farm, located in the Two Rock Valley area just outside Petaluma.
 Peter Pumpkin Patch is a classic old-time pumpkin patch that's kind of out in the middle of nowhere (which is part of the fun).
-It's on a real working farm that produces the yummy Spring Hill Jersey cheese that you may have seen in farmers' markets or stores around town.
+It's on a real working farm that produces the yummy organic Spring Hill Jersey cheese that you may have seen in farmers' markets or stores around town.

-They also sell cold drinks, cheese, picnic baskets, and — best of all — homemade ice cream.
+They also sell cold drinks, organic cheese, BBQ and baked goods (on weekends), and — best of all — homemade ice cream.
 Their ice cream is made from the same Jersey cow milk that goes into their cheese.
-The brown Jersey cows are smaller and produce less milk than your standard black-and-white Holsteins, but their milk is higher in fat content than Holstein milk, so their dairy products are richer and tastier.
-Ice cream flavors offered (at $1.50 each) include vanilla, chocolate, and our favorite, pumpkin.
-They offer free samples of the many varieties of cheese produced by the farm, too.
+The brown Jersey cows are smaller and produce less milk than your standard black-and-white Holsteins, but their milk is higher in fat content so their dairy products are richer and tastier.
+Ice cream flavors are vanilla, chocolate, and of course pumpkin — our favorite!

-While you're there, you'll certainly notice Spring Hill Farm's iconic white farmhouse.
+On weekends the pumpkin patch fun will be in full swing with live music, food, and more, depending on the day.
+While you're there, you'll certainly notice Spring Hill Farm's iconic white Victorian farmhouse.
 Interestingly, it was ordered by the original owners from the Sears-Roebuck catalogue in 1877, and was delivered via train in kit form.
-It's currently the residence of Spring Hill Farm's owner Larry Peter.

 The Peter Pumpkin Patch has grown in size and popularity over the years.
 It's a lot of fun, and it's well managed and well thought out, too.
 You'll find plenty of free parking, and clean port-a-potties with hand washing stations, hand sanitizer, a friendly helpful staff, and a large selection of pumpkins.